Answers to your Vote-By-Mail questions!

 - Take it in person to your election authority (Rockford Board of Elections, 301 S 6th Street, for City of Rockford residents; Winnebago County Clerk, 404 Elm St., for Winnebago County residents outside the City of Rockford)

-- Drop it in a dropbox. (located outside each of the election authorities listed in the last point)
+- Drop it in a secure, authorized dropbox. (located outside each of the election authorities listed in the last point)

 Q. I returned my vote-by-mail ballot and a received a notice from my election authority that there's a problem with my ballot.
 What should I do?